Seaquarium Institut Marin, practical information…

 Groups of children participating in a tour with a guide may touch certain marine creatures under certain conditions……

-At the Requinarium, “Face to face with sharks” allows visitors who fully respect safety instructions to touch Mediterranean sharks.
+At the Requinarium, “Face to face with sharks” allows visitors who fully respect safety instructions to touch Mediterranean sharks. - Are there whales and dolphins at the Seaquarium Institut Marin?

 Whales and dolphins are sea mammals only and require enormous quantities of water to live healthily.